offbeatwp/documentation/basics__post_models.md

 ## Associating a post-type to a model

 OffbeatWP maps posts to the related model.
 But to make this possible we have to register the models.
-When you register the posttype within your theme you can do this all at once as [explained here](basics__post_types.md).
-But if the post_type is Buildin (like post and page), or is defined within a plugin you have to do this by:
+When you register the post type within your theme you can do this all at once as [explained here](basics__post_types.md).
+But if the post_type is Building (like post and page), or is defined within a plugin you have to do this by:

 ```
 offbeat('post-type')->registerPostModel('post', \App\Models\PostModel::class);